 Are you comfortable working on your knees?
 Do you have problems with your back?

 One most overlooked factor is being able to spend hours on your knees working in a bend-over position.
-Unless you are used to it it can proof to be quite a challenge.
+Unless you are used to it it can prove to be quite a challenge.

 How soon does the project need to be finished?

 Life happens.
-Mis-calculation of needed materials and wrongly cut planks requiring more trips to the hardware or flooring store, unexpected visitors, the job, knee and back pain can all cause delays to the project.
+Mis-calculation of needed materials and wrongly cut planks requiring more trips to the hardware or flooring store, unexpected events, the job, knee, and back pain can all cause delays to the project.
 Are you okay with not being able to use the room in the meantime?
-A good and experienced flooring contractor that is equipped with the right tools, materials and staff can complete the job within a set timeline, so you can restore life to normal again.
+A good and experienced flooring contractor that is equipped with the right tools, materials, and staff can complete the job within a set timeline, so you can restore life to normal again.

 When in doubt, call a pro, at least for an opinion and a quote.
-West Coast Floor Company is ready to come to your location and discuss the project with you.
+West Coast Floor Company is ready to come to your location wearing masks and honoring all required Covid-19 safety measures and discuss the project with you.
 Just call us at (707) 864-2199.